plurid/plurid/notes/Features.md

 + more -> checkmark :: lock size of the current `<plurid-content>` (default on);

++ more -> radio buttons :: use google.com, bing.com, duckduckgo.com as search engine within the URL input;

 + more -> checkmark :: show icon tooltip;

 + more -> button :: reset to default;